PhilJG/baybayin/README.md

 This project was developed for users with an interest in the baybayin script.
 It is best learned by daily review through spaced repition review.

-Here is the a [link](http://paulmorrow.ca/bayeng1.htm) I have been using for reference that dives deeper into the subject

 This is a personal passion project of mine and has been built with HTML5, CSS3 & Javascript.
 It is the first webapp I have built from scratch.
 I plan to iterate and improve on it as my skill improves.

 ### Future development